-My adventure with Nikkor 18-105mm began when I was rush to buy a new kit lens for my Nikon D5300 camera.
+My adventure with Nikkor 18-105mm began when I was rushing to buy a new kit lens for my Nikon D5300 camera.
 It was around 2 weeks ago.
 A day earlier my wife hit the Nikkor 18-55mm f3.5-5.6 VR II accidentally making it diagonal on the front part of the lens.
-In effect, I was not able to adjust the kit to my photos and one thing, that I could do was taking photos manually.
+In effect, I was not able to adjust the kit to my photos and one thing, that I could do was take photos manually.

-Knowing that repair old one cost 60 GBP (at least in the Epsilon service shop) I have decided to buy a new one.
+Knowing that repairing the old one cost 60 GBP (at least in the Epsilon service shop) I have decided to buy a new one.
 Being in London that day I popped into the Cex shop in Euston and bought another one.
-I was aimed at Nikkor 18-140 mm to use it in flightseeing without permanently changing the lens during the flight.
+I aimed at Nikkor 18-140 mm to use it in flightseeing without permanently changing the lens during the flight.
 I saw on board, that they have Nikkor 18-105 mm only.
 After a short test, I made a quick decision and bought it.

 Having 2 days to give it back just in case I decided to test this lens and get to know all the pros and cons of it.
 As a result, I gave it back to the Cex shop 2 days later.
-Anyway in this article I would like to share my opinions & test results with you.
+Anyway, in this article, I would like to share my opinions & test results with you.

 Nikkor 18-105mm f3.5-5.6 VR vs Nikkor 18-55mm f3.5-5.6 VR II